realitytracing/Reality-Tracing-WIP/integrated-text/part-6-heart-revisited.md

 - Energy is burned on compliance rather than living

 Reality tracing dissolves these illusions by restoring contact with **actual limits**.

 ---

+## False Constraints as Inherited Compression

+False constraints are rarely imposed because others believe them to be ontologically true.

+They are imposed because **other agents—operating under their own finite energy, time, and uncertainty—have compressed reality into usable but lossy models**.

+Under constraint, agents must trade ontological completeness for speed.
+Salience favors simple proxies that allow early action:
+- Money as a proxy for security
+- Success as a proxy for survivability
+- Urgency as a proxy for importance
+- Totalization as a substitute for uncertainty

+These abstractions are not errors.
+They are adaptations.

+Problems arise when such compressed models are **socially enforced as if they were non-negotiable physical limits** rather than provisional coordination tools.

+In this sense, false constraints are:
+- **Real pressures**
+- **Enforced by other agents**
+- **Derived from abstractions of real constraints**
+- **Maintained through salience, fear, and coordination**
+- **Not enforced by energy limits, rate sensitivity, or irreversibility**

+They are not imaginary.
+They are **inherited compression debt**.

+A practical diagnostic follows:

+> If violating a demand triggers social discomfort or punishment but does not produce collapse, fatigue, or material failure, the constraint is not enforced by reality.

+Recognizing this distinction allows pressure to be contextualized rather than internalized.

+---